about high-sensitivity…

 That said, care must be taken when considering pharmaceutical interventions as well as the social norm of taking meds without addressing lifestyle (business, overstimulation, lack of sleep, etc.).

 • C-PTSD stands for Complex Post Traumatic Stress Disorder.
 C-PTSD is not a DSM diagnosis, but has been widely adopted by the trauma community.
-One of the leading trauma therapists in the world petitioned to have it added to the DSM along with other professionals, but is has not been formally recognized in the diagnostic manual.

 C-PTSD can complicate identifying many diagnoses & neuro-developmental differences.
 Also, individuals with sensory challenges are more prone to develop trauma (even if the events don't "seem that serious compared to others").